Posted: 12/21/2021 | December 21st, 2021

 I’ve talked about my anxiety in the past, and, when I started my first Europe adventure this year, it (and the eye twitch that comes with it) returned in full force.
 My work and travel lives were unbalanced within weeks of being on the road.

 Then I decided to finally make a big change: I upgraded my accommodations.
 I started staying in nicer guesthouses and hotels instead of cheap hostels and dorm rooms.
 It made a huge difference because having a good space to work from and not running around looking for Wi-Fi has made my days a lot less stressful.
 Better accommodation also led to better sleep and a drop in my anxiety levels.

 So I went from one extreme (being stuck at home) to another (constant traveling) and found that the Buddha was right: the middle way is the best way.
 It’s not about having to give up one for the other but just finding a balance between them.

 In that sense, the pandemic has been an educational experience, and, as this year ends, I feel a lot more balanced, free, and happier than I did in the past.
 I am much less anxious and more content with where I am.
 This pandemic fucking sucks and I can’t wait for it to be over but, as I look back on another year of it, I got to say it was a pivotal moment for personal growth.

 As they say, it’s always important to look on the bright side of life.

-Before I end, I just wanted to again thank you all for reading this website, sharing our tips, joining our virtual events, NM+ program, book club, helping us raise money for schools, and everything in between.
+Before I end, I just wanted to again thank you all for reading this website, sharing our tips, and everything in between.

 We’ve lasted another year, and we couldn’t be here without you.
 I just really want to say thank you.
 When I started this journey in 2008, I never expected that so many people would read what I wrote or that we’d be able to organize events that brought together so many wonderful people.
 And, no matter how many years we do this, it still always amazes me.